RN to BSN Online

 Nurses understand the importance of acting quickly, efficiently, and effectively.
 That same mindset forms the basis for Fisher’s RN to BSN online program.

-The online format means you are the beneficiary of on-demand, 24/7 access to online tutoring support services throughout the 12-18 months it takes to complete the program.
+The online format means you are the beneficiary of on-demand, 24/7 access to online tutoring support services.
 Fisher also offers an RN to BSN to M.S.
 Fast-Track option, where you substitute graduate nursing courses within the undergraduate curriculum.

-As an RN to BSN online candidate, you will complete 56-60 credits in nursing.
-Of these, 30 credits must be taken at Fisher; an additional minimum of 26 credits for nursing coursework transferred from an associate degree or hospital-based diploma nursing program also is required.
+As an RN to BSN online candidate, you will complete 60 credits in nursing.
+Of these, 30 credits must be taken at Fisher; an additional 30 credits of nursing coursework transferred from an associate degree or hospital-based diploma nursing program is required.

-A total of 60-64 additional credits, at least 60 of which must be in liberal arts, are required.
+A total of 60 additional liberal arts credits are required.
 Included in this number are College Core classes, general electives, and specific introductory statistics and ethics/bioethics courses.

 Life After Fisher